insighio/docs/content/cloudplatform/ui/transformations/_index.en.md

 ### Transformation Info

-To see transformation information, click on a transformation in the transformations list view.
-The transformation info shows general information on the rule, formula information and formula execution status information per formula and device.
+To see transformation information, click on a transformation row in the transformations list view.
+The top card of the transformation info view shows general information on the rule.
+The bottom right card shows all formulas information and the bottom left card shows formula execution status information per formula and device.
 In case of errors, a helpful error log is shown in each case.
 Convenient filters are also provided to filter for a particular formula or device.

 ![Transformation Info](/images/transformations/transformation_info.png)